Sahara Avenue: Route description

 Sahara Avenue begins in the western valley at Red Rock Ranch Road as the continuation of Desert Foothills Drive west of the Las Vegas Beltway.

 SR 589 began in the western Las Vegas Valley at its intersection with Rainbow Boulevard (SR 595).
 From there, the route continued due east to cross Interstate 15 and Las Vegas Boulevard.
 SR 589 proceeded further east to cross Fremont Street/Boulder Highway (SR 582), entering the unincorporated town of Sunrise Manor, passing under I-515/US 93/US 95 and terminated at Nellis Boulevard (SR 612).
 Sahara Avenue ends at the Hollywood Regional Park, just east of Hollywood Boulevard.

 Through much of the Las Vegas area, Sahara Avenue comprises the southern boundary of the City of Las Vegas.
 At the intersection of Las Vegas Boulevard, Sahara Avenue marks what is typically considered the northern boundary of the Las Vegas Strip.

 History

 The road was originally called San Francisco Avenue and served as the southern city limit for Las Vegas.

 In the 1960s, city planners envisioned construction of an expressway along Sahara to Rainbow Boulevard.

-The Nevada Department of Transportation (NDOT) removed SR 589 from its maintenance logs by the beginning of 2019, and has begun the process of turning ownership of the roadway over to the City of Las Vegas and Clark County.
+The Nevada Department of Transportation (NDOT) removed SR 589 from its maintenance logs in 2019 and had begun the process of turning ownership of the roadway over to the City of Las Vegas and Clark County.